MarcM29/RequestSupportApp/README.md

 - [x] If no filter is chosen than display total list of created tickets

 # Chart Page
-- [ ] Provide clean display of charts displaying ticket info (number and content of charts are yet to be determined)
+- [x] Provide display of charts displaying ticket info (number and content of charts are yet to be determined)

+#Misc
+- [x] Comment code
+- [ ] Make web app bilingual